Pryority/evmts-next/README.md

 ## 🏗️ Next.js App Router + [EVMTs](https://github.com/evmts) + shadcn/ui

-### EVMts makes solidity a first-class citizen in TypeScript via allowing you to import your solidity files directly into your typescript code.
+### EVMts makes solidity a first-class citizen in TypeScript via allowing you to import your solidity files directly into your typescript code

 ## Features